preeth2002/GaadiGo/README.md

 GaadiGo is a mini project that demonstrates web design concepts through a car rent booking website.

+## Development

+Clone repo and run `netlify-dev` from the root directory.
+Install dependencies with npm or yarn.
+This should launch a development server for both the site and functions.

 ## File Structure
 ```
 netlify/functions - Serverless functions (just for razorpay capture lol)